 Please note: Complete applications have to be submitted to the GSO at least 4 weeks prior to the planned travel date.

-HELENA graduate students with HMGU working contract or guest contract (external scholarship or contracts with non-partner universities) should fill the following forms:
+HELENA graduate students with HMGU working contract should fill the following forms:

 - HELENA Travel Grant for International Conferences